The Handmaid's Tale: Plot

-Offred hears from a new walking partner that Ofglen has disappeared (reported as a suicide).
-She contemplates suicide when Serena finds evidence of the illegal relationship with the Commander.
-Shortly afterward, men arrive at the house wearing uniforms of the secret police, known as the Eyes of God or simply "Eyes", to take her away.
+Serena finds evidence of Offred's illegal relationship with the Commander.
+Shortly afterward, the secret police arrive to take her away.
 As she is led to a waiting van, Nick tells her to trust him and go with the men.
-Offred is unsure if Nick or the men are Eyes or secretly members of Mayday, or if they are here to capture her or aid in her escape; she ultimately enters the van.
+Offred is unsure if Nick or the men are Eyes or members of Mayday, or if they are here to capture her or aid in her escape; she ultimately enters the van.
 Her future remains uncertain, while Serena and the Commander are left bereft in their house, each contemplating the repercussions of Offred's capture on their lives.

-The novel concludes with a metafictional epilogue, described as a partial transcript of an international historical association conference taking place in the year 2195.
-The male keynote speaker explains that Offred's narrative was initially recorded on a set of audio cassettes, a technology roughly 200 years outdated at that time, and later transcribed by historians.
-The speaker appears to be very dismissive of the misogyny of Gilead and interprets the story's title as a sexist joke.
-He also comments on the difficulty of authenticating the account, due to how few records have survived from the early years of Gilead's existence, and speculates on the eventual fates of Offred and her acquaintances.
+The novel concludes with a metafictional epilogue: a partial transcript of an international historical association conference taking place in 2195.
+The male keynote speaker explains that Offred's narrative was initially recorded on a set of audio cassettes, and later transcribed by historians.
+The speaker comments on the difficulty of authenticating the account, due to how few records have survived from the early years of Gilead's existence, and speculates on the eventual fates of Offred and her acquaintances.